adrian-diez/adrian-diez/README.md

 <h1 align="center">Hi 👋, I'm Adrián Díez</h1>

-<h3> I'm a 28 year old English teacher with the desire to apply what I know from my work experience and my programming studies to real life cases, whether in open source projects or as part of a company. </h3>
+<h3> I'm a 28 year old full-stack web developer with the desire to apply what I know from my work experience and my programming studies to real life cases, whether in open source projects or as part of a company. </h3>

 ---